MLC Pandemic Webinar Series: Pandemic City - NOW Magazine

 • Mitchell Hammond, University of Victoria – author of Epidemics and the Modern World (UTP, 2020)

-• Dan Horner, Ryerson University – author of Taking to the Streets: Crowds, Politics, and the Urban Experience in Mid-Nineteenth-Century Montreal
+• Dan Horner, Ryerson University – author of Taking to the Streets (MQUP, 2020)

 • Leslie Kern, Mount Allison University – author of Feminist City: Claiming Space in a Man-Made World (Verso, 2020)